 We weren’t there to shop; we just wanted to grab our freebies and head home.

 We searched the store and found that most of the things we wanted were not in stock, so we headed out.
 That’s when it hit me…

 We had Anna with us.

 Only she wasn’t with us.
 She was in the van.

-After that, I was sure I wasn’t fit to be a mother of four.
+After that, I was sure I was fit to be a mother of four.
 I held on to that guilt for quite some time.

-– It’s easy to forget about a sleeping baby in the van when you accustomed to riding with 3 noisy kids all the time.
+It’s easy to forget about a sleeping baby in the van when you are always accustomed to riding with 3 noisy kids.

 After you have a baby, it is important to take time to rest, no matter how good you think you feel.
 I was dead tired and didn’t even know it.

 The following week I was like a Zombie, literally.
 I look back on the month after her birth, and I’m unsure how we survived it.